alexharri/website/posts/clipboard.md

  * `text/html` for HTML.
  * `image/png` for PNG images.

 So when I pasted before, Google Docs read the `text/html` representation and used that to retain the rich text formatting.
-VS Code only cares about the raw text and as such read the `text/plain` representation.
+VS Code only cares about the raw text and reads the `text/plain` representation.
 Makes sense.

 Reading a specific representation via the async Clipboard API's `read` method is quite straightforward: